KodesiaYash/personalBlog/README.md

 # personalBlog
-A standard personal blog for indivi
+A standard personal blog for individuals